dallaylaen/perl-test-contract/README.md

 into production code without turning the whole application into a test script.

+This may be useful, for instance, when loading a plugin, validating a complex piece of data, or checking that different implementations (PP vs XS and more) behave the same.

 Also it's fairly easy to extend it with new conditions that will play along nicely with both Test::More and Test::Contract.